 STATEMENT OF THE ISSUE:

-The IBIS 6.0 specification defines an elaborate parameter passing mechanism for the [External Model] and [External Circuit] keywords through the “Parameters” and “Converter_Parameters” subparameters.
-This mechanism, however, passes the same parameter values globally to every instance of any given [External Model] or [External Circuit].
-The capability of passing parameters independently to each instance of an [External Model] or [External Circuit] would improve the flexibility and efficiency of IBIS models significantly.
+The IBIS 6.0 specification introduced an elaborate parameter passing mechanism for the [External Model] and [External Circuit] keywords through the “Parameters” and “Converter_Parameters” subparameters.
+This mechanism, however, passes the same parameter value(s) to every instance of [External Model] or [External Circuit].
+Passing parameters independently to each instance of an [External Model] or [External Circuit] would provide much greater flexibility and efficiency for IBIS models.

-This BIRD defines a mechanism by which independent parameter passing to each instance of an [External Circuit] is made possible.
-This is achieved by making the “Parameters” and “Converter_Parameters” subparameters also available for the [Circuit Call] keyword.
+This BIRD defines a mechanism through which parameters can be passed independently to each instance of an [External Circuit].
+This is achieved by making the “Parameters” and “Converter_Parameters” subparameters also available under the [Circuit Call] keyword.

-While it would be desirable to have a similar capability for external models, a solution for the [External Model] keyword is much more challenging.
-The reason for this is because the [External Model] keyword is placed inside the [Model] keyword and for that reason it is ultimately instantiated by the [Pin] keyword.
-Since a parameter passing sysntax in the [Pin] keyword would be very cumbersome, this BIRD does not address this capabililty for [External Model]s.
+While it would be desirable to have a similar capability for [External Model]s as well, this BIRD does not cover the [External Model] keyword.
+The reason for that is because the [External Model] keyword is located under the [Model] keyword, and as a result it is instantiated by the [Pin] keyword.
+Extending the [Pin] keyword with a parameter passing syntax would make things too complicated at this time.

 ANALYSIS PATH/DATA THAT LED TO SPECIFICATION:

 ANY OTHER BACKGROUND INFORMATION:

+BIRD165.1 was updated to use page number references from the v6.1 IBIS specification, and an example was also added.
+In this version of the BIRD, the green underlined/strike through text indicates changes with respect to the IBIS specification, and the tracking indicates changes with respect to BIRD165.

 Add the two new subparameters to [Circuit Call] in the keyword tree on pg.
 11.